-For coronagraphic applications, a Lyot-type coronagraph with a circular focal plane mask and an undersized pupil plane mask can be rotated into the beam of CONICA.
-Five masks are available: two opaque masks with diameters of 0.7 and 1.4 arc seconds, a semi-transparent mask with a diameter of 0.7 arc seconds and two 4 quadrant phase masks (4QPM), one optimized for K-band observations and the other for H-band.
+For coronagraphic applications, five masks are available: two Lyot coronagraphs (opaque masks with diameters of 0.7 and 1.4 arc seconds), a semi-transparent mask with a diameter of 0.7 arc seconds and two 4 quadrant phase masks (4QPM), one optimized for K-band observations and the other for H-band.
 In addition, a new Apodizing Phase Plate (APP, see Section 5.3.11) has been installed in the pupil plane and is operated with the NB_4.05 and Lp filters, just like direct imaging.